Digestive Enzymes: What Are They, Why You Should Take One Daily and How to Choose the Right One for You

 How to Choose the Right Digestive Enzyme for You

 Choosing the best supplement for your body is often an overwhelming and complicated process that can leave you feeling frustrated.
 With so many products on the market now, how do you choose?
 With five enzymatic extracts, three fruit enzymes, one clinically trialed extract, and zero silicone dioxide, Nuzest’s Digestive Enzyme Blend is a great choice.
-This product keeps it simple, because too much of a good thing can end up making us feel worse.
-It contains protease and papain (helps us break down proteins), amylase (helps us break down carbohydrates), and bromelain, in addition to an enzyme found in kiwifruit, which is high in vitamin C and has been shown to elevate our mood.
-Kiwifruit also has multiple studies backing its ability to support and aid our digestive systems6.
+This product keeps it simple, because too much of a good thing isn't a good thing!
+It contains protease and papain (to assist in breaking down proteins), amylase (to break down carbohydrates), and bromelain, in addition to an enzyme found in kiwifruit, which is high in vitamin C. Kiwifruit also has multiple studies backing its ability to support and aid our digestive systems6.

 Why is kiwifruit great for digestion and digestive health?

-So go ahead, trust your gut, and keep it healthy, and don’t forget to take your Digestive Enzyme Blend for times when your digestive system needs a little more support.
+So go ahead, trust your gut, and don’t forget to take your Digestive Enzyme Blend when your digestive system needs a little more support.

-Disclaimer: We always suggest letting your doctor know which supplements you are taking.
+Disclaimer: We always suggest letting your Healthcare Practitioner know which supplements you are taking, and consult with them with any specific questions regarding your gut health.